austinevov/orbit-reel-example/README.md

 ##### Force reel to start at a specific frame

 Use the `initialFrameNumber` field on the ICustomOptions interface.

+##### Custom Logo

+Pass 'logoSrc' inside of ICustomOptions when constructing the orbit reel instance.

 ### Help!
 How do I get a token?